zhongzisha/alphafold3_google/docs/installation.md

 of a Docker container, please ensure CUDA, cuDNN, and JAX are correctly installed; the
 [JAX installation documentation](https://jax.readthedocs.io/en/latest/installation.html#nvidia-gpu)
 is a useful reference for this case.
+Please note that the Docker container requires that the host machine has CUDA 12.6 installed.

 The instructions provided below describe how to: